 - 7.26 Winchester District has many areas which are noted for their natural beauty and biodiversity value.
 These areas also support a wide variety of species and habitats, and form an important part of the network of biodiversity sites within the wider environment.
 They include the Itchen chalk river, the Upper Hamble Estuary and Woods and coastal habitats of the Solent and Southampton Water.
 The importance of these areas is recognised by statutory protection afforded through European Directives (Special Areas of Conservation (SAC), Special Protection Areas (SPA), and Ramsar wetland sites) and National legislation (Sites of Special Scientific Interest (SSSI)).
 Plans or projects proposing development that is not directly connected with the management of European sites, but that is likely to have a significant effect on them, will require Habitats Regulations Assessment (HRA) to ensure that effects are avoided or adequately mitigated.
 If adverse effects on site integrity cannot be avoided or mitigated then reasons of overriding public interest must be demonstrated and compensation measures provided. - 7.27 Winchester is a predominantly rural district with around 40% of the area now forming part of the South Downs National Park (SDNP).
 Wildlife sites and habitats within this area and across the District that are of regional and local importance include 17 SSSIs, almost 600 Sites of Nature Conservation (SINCs) and 9 Local Nature Reserves (LNRs).
 These sites support important natural assets, such as ancient woodlands, grasslands and chalk rivers.
-These sites will be protected, with opportunities for enhancement encouraged. - 7.28 Sites that lie outside designated areas provide valuable corridors and networks for habitats and species and they are key to the overall integrity of the District's biodiversity interest.
+These sites will be protected, with opportunities for enhancement encouraged. - 7.28 Sites that lie outside designated areas provide valuable corridors and networks for habitats and species and can include irreplaceable habitats such as ancient woodlands.
+These and they are key to the overall integrity of the District's biodiversity interest.
 Maintaining and enhancing the network of natural sites, and the linkages between them, is integral to supporting the aims of the District's Biodiversity Action Plan (BAP).
 The Winchester BAP identifies that 14% of the area covered by the plan supports BAP priority habitats that include broadleaved woodland, pasture woodland, wetlands and unimproved calcareous neutral grassland.
 The Biodiversity Opportunity Areas identify the areas with the greatest potential for enhancing biodiversity within Hampshire. - 7.29 The Community Strategy identifies the protection and enhancement of the District's rich biodiversity and habitats as a strategic outcome for Winchester.
 The strategy aims to maintain, protect and enhance the biodiversity within the District, working in partnership with neighbouring authorities and other relevant bodies.
-A specific study55 is in progress to identify the recreational impacts of development on designated European sites around the Solent, which includes land in the south of the District.
-The Council will seek to implement the findings of this study where relevant to Winchester District, to ensure that any appropriate strategic avoidance and/or mitigation measures proposed are considered in the planning process.
+A specific study60 is in progress to identify the recreational impacts of development on designated European sites around the Solent, which includes land in the south of the District.
+The Council will continue to support this project and will ensure that seek to implement the findings of this study where relevant to Winchester District, to ensure that any appropriate strategic avoidance and/or mitigation measures are secured as necessary through proposed are considered in the planning process.

-55 Solent Disturbance and Mitigation Project - Solent Forum 2011 (in progress)
+60 Solent Disturbance and Mitigation Project - Solent Forum 2011 (in progress) Page 108 of 200